Fractons, symmetric gauge fields and geometry: The gauge theory

-the internal torsion fields.
-By construction, they are invariant under local translations, and transform covariantly under rotations

-notice that $F_a$ is not invariant under internal translations if the curvature $R^{ab}$ is not vanishing, which justify the presence of the Stueckelberg fields.
-From this perspective, the breaking of dipole conservation has the same origin as the breaking of translational invariance once we allow the space-time to be curved \cite{ivanov1982gauge,grignani1992gravity}, although in odd space-time dimensions there are exceptions.
-In that case, gravitational theories can be related to Chern-Simons theories with Poincar\'e as gauge group \cite{witten19882+}, and no broken translations.
-Studying the generalization to our problem, escape from scope of this paper and will be left for future studies.
+$F_a$ and $f$ are not invariant under internal translations if the curvature $R^{ab}$ and the spatial torsion $De^a$ are not vanishing (see Appendix \ref{App_GaugeTrans}), which justify the presence of the Stueckelberg fields.
+From this perspective, the breaking of dipole conservation has the same origin as the breaking of translational invariance in curved spacetime \cite{ivanov1982gauge,grignani1992gravity}.
+In odd spacetime dimensions local translations can be preserved, and gravitational theories can be related to Chern-Simons models with Poincar\'e as gauge group \cite{witten19882+}.
+Nonetheless, studying the generalization to our problem goes beyond the scope of this paper, and shall be left for future studies.

-For simplicity, we fix the space-time to be torsionless ($T^0=T^a=0$).
-Such constraint, fixes $\tau$ to be a closed form, and allow us express the spin connection in terms of the vielbeins.
-On the other hand, if we interpret $v$ as the simplectic gauge potential, we must require $dv=\omega_a\wedge e^a$, which translates into $\bar T=0$.
-That imposes the constraint
+For simplicity, we assume the spacetime to be torsionless ($d\tau=De^a=0$).
+Such constraints, fix $\tau$ to be a closed form, and allow us to express the spin connection in terms of the vielbeins.
+In the Appendix \ref{App_constraints} the spin connection in terms of the vielbeins is shown.
+When the torsion vanishes $f$ becomes gauge invariant, and for convenience we parametrize the dipole gauge field as